hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

     * Input Gate: conditionally decides which values from the input to update the memory state.
     * Output Gate: conditionally decides what to output based on input and the memory of the block.
     * The gates of the units have weights that are learned during the training procedure.
+* The benefit of LSTM is that, <b>it can learn and remember over long sequences and does not rely on a pre-specified window lagged observation as input</b>.
+What does this really mean in practice?
+  * In Keras, you have to set `stateful=True` when define an LSTM layer.
+Because by default, Keras maintains the state between data within 1 batch. <b>Between batches, the state will be cleared, by default</b>.
+Now, if you have `stateful=True`, after the state got cleaned, you can call `reset_states()` to get your states back

 * LSTM beginner
   * First of all, I did lots of works to make data stationary here